netboxlabs/netbox-ansible-cisco-cc/README.md

 A simple NetBox integration that enables Ansible to automate devices managed by a Cisco Catalyst Center Controller.

+This solution was presented by Rich Bibby at Cisco Live Amsterdam 2024 in the Cisco U. Theater. **Session ID CISCOU-1014 Integrating Cisco Catalyst Center with NetBox as Part of a Modern Network Automation Solution**

 ## Integration Overview

 The four main elements of the integration are as follows: